In-service Training

 New Mexico Law Enforcement In-Service Requirements

-In-service law enforcement training consists of at least forty (40) hours of academic instruction, approved by the Board, for each certified police officer during each twenty-four-month period of employment or service.
+In-service law enforcement training consists of at least forty (40) hours of academic instruction, approved by the council, for each certified police officer during each twenty-four-month period of employment or service.
 The first training course shall commence no later than twelve months after graduation from an approved basic law enforcement training program.

 In-service training reporting is due quarterly as required by §29-7-7.2 NMSA 1978.
 Agencies shall use approved NMLEAB forms for reporting purposes.
 Current approved reporting forms to report mandatory in-service training required by §10.29.7.8 NMAC and §10.29.7.9 NMAC, are:

--
+- Firearms

 - Tourniquet & Trauma Kit